givingjar/blog.givingjar.org/_posts/2017-02-15-charity-spotlight-lansing-symphony-orchestra.md

 ## Today

 Lansing Symphony performances are broken up into four series.
 Their [MasterWorks concerts][7] cover traditional classical pieces performed by their 60- to 70-person orchestra as well as guest artists.
-The symphony's [Pops Series][8] includes holiday music and popular arrangements from movies such as _Star Wars_.
+The Symphony's [Pops Series][8] includes holiday music and popular arrangements from Broadway productions and movies such as _Star Wars_, in addition to featuring tribute bands.

 Smaller groups from the orchestra also perform in [Chamber concerts][9] at Molly Grove Chapel and cover a variety of classical ensembles.
 Lansing Symphony's [Jazz Band][10] covers a wide range of big band classics and modern jazz.

 Music education is also a big part of Lansing Symphony's mission.
-They host a [family series][11] at the downtown Lansing library and city market that covers different musical topics and crafts after a performance.
-LSO also mentors high school students in their [Side-by-Side][12] program and hosts [Young People's Concerts][13] in partnership with Carnegie Mellon.
+They host a free [Family Series][11] at the Downtown Lansing Library and Lansing City Market that covers different musical topics and crafts after a mini concert performance.
+LSO also mentors high school students in their [Side-by-Side][12] program and hosts [Young People's Concerts][13] in partnership with Carnegie Hall.

 ![][4]